Doctor is assaulted by patient's wife at UPA Pinheirinho

 A woman was arrested after assaulting a doctor at the UPA (Emergency Care Unit) Pinheirinho, in Curitiba, in the early hours of Sunday (30).

-She slapped, kicked and punched the doctor Luana Malczewski after the professional instructed her to stay outside while her husband was treated.
+She slapped, kicked and punched a doctor after the professional told her to stay outside while her husband was treated.

 The doctor had eye injuries and was psychologically shaken.
 The assault took place around 5:30 am.
 She said that she followed the protocol by requesting that the companion not stay together, a measure adopted due to the pandemic.